 2. We don’t really have the skills and frankly just don’t know how.

 Some of us have never heard of paraphrasing, or reflecting, or body language or tone modification.
 We don’t know what we don’t know.
 We learned how to listen from the people who raised us, and perhaps other adult models along the way.
 And honestly, some were not always the best models.
 You can learn how to listen better—it is a skill.
-Check out our Supervisory Academy where we are going to talk more about both the why and the how of effective listening in Session #2.

 3. We are too tired.